GYROTONIC Expansion System®

 At MOVE we have Pulley Towers, the Jumping Stretching Board and the Archway.
 Each of these beautifully crafted pieces facilitate decompression of the joints and stimulation of the whole body.
 Specific emphasis is placed upon balanced and healthy spinal motion.
 The Pulley Tower guides the body through natural spiraling movement, while its pulley based design provides assistance in tractioning spine and joints.
 The Jumping stretching board further assists in guiding the spine and joints into deeper mobilization, challenges balance, and builds strength and stability by utilizing sliding and rotating attachments on which to stand, kneel, or sit while performing a wide range of movements.
 The Archway provides opportunities to train the body in various relationships to gravity and to perform hanging movements, which are especially important in creating decompression in the shoulders and spine.
 While there are Archway exercises that are appropriate for all fitness levels this piece of equipment is often used for highly athletic and challenging training.

-Is GYROTONIC® and GYROKINESIS® done privately or in a group class?
+Are the Gyrotonic and Gyrotonic methods done privately or in a group class?

 What is the difference between Pilates and the GYROTONIC EXPANSION SYSTEM®?